-Some are offended when they hear it taught that the Son of God is also a created being.
-They fear that to believe Yahshua was created in some way diminishes His divinity.
-Yet, those who would “rightly divide the word of God” cannot escape the truth of His creation.
-At the same time, the Son of God is preeminent, for He is the only begotten of the Father.
+Some are offended when they hear it taught that the Son of God is a created being.
+They fear that to believe Yahshua was created of the Father in some way diminishes His divinity.
+Yet, those who would “rightly divide the word of God” cannot escape the truth of the Son’s creation.
+At the same time, the Son of God is preeminent among the creation, for He is the only begotten of the Father.
 He is the only direct generation of God.
 All other things were created by the Son, and for the Son.
 The apostle Paul continues to extol the surpassing greatness of the Son of God in his epistle to the Colossians.

 And He is before all things, and in Him all things hold together.
 He is also head of the body, the church; and He is the beginning, the first-born from the dead; so that He Himself might come to have first place in everything.
 For it was the Father’s good pleasure for all the fulness to dwell in Him, and through Him to reconcile all things to Himself, having made peace through the blood of His cross; through Him, I say, whether things on earth or things in heaven.

 It is in the son’s ministry of reconciliation, the returning of all the creation to a state of peace and oneness with the Father, that we find an affirmation of the truth that the Son of God came forth from the Father at some time in the distant past, and at the end of the ages He will return to the Father.